Home

 Cost

-• The data links to HKIX and the routers located at HKIX at CUHK MUST be provided (or paid) by the corresponding participants.
+• The data links to HKIX MUST be provided (or paid) by the corresponding participants.

 Disconnection